google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 Here's the one thing to remember: Don't ever assume a video will play, and don't show a pause button from the start.
-It is so important that I'm going to write one more time below for those who simply skim through that post.
+It is so important that I'm going to write it one more time below for those who simply skim through that post.

 Key Point: Don't ever assume a video will play, and don't show a pause button from the start.